 In Louisiana, people may look weird at you if you are pairing sauteed greens with Jambalaya, but I can tell you it works perfectly well.
 The mild, slightly sweet taste from the sauteed spinach makes it perfect for aside, as it will not cover or interfere with the flavors from your main dish.

 Apart from that, you are able to serve a hot but healthy side.
-Be an extra good chef and sauté it using some upscale oils such as olive oil or avocado oil as this will deliver the maximum taste.
+Use some upscale cooking oil made of avocado or olive to saute this dish.
+Your spinach will release its maximum taste.

 Option 8: Fried Zucchini

 Fried pieces of zucchini have become a trendy dish in recent years, thanks to food bloggers on Instagram or YouTube.
 As the vegetable is nutritious, easy to use, and can be stored well for a couple of days in the fridge, it is a nice friend for the kitchen.

 Simply select a delicious cultivar of zucchini, add some breadcrumbs on thin slices of zucchini and fry them in your pan.
 Make sure to serve them fresh, so start frying only once you are ready to serve your meal.